 The University of Colorado Hospital is the region’s leading specialty care and referral center.
-It is a teaching hospital affiliated with the University of Colorado Denver, one of three campuses comprising the University of Colorado system.
+It is a teaching hospital affiliated with the University of Colorado, one of three campuses comprising the University of Colorado system.

-Four surgeons comprise our section of pediatric cardiothoracic surgery.
-Dr. Francois Lacour-Gayet assumed the Chief position in our section beginning in November 2002.
-Dr. David R. Clarke is a pediatric cardiothoracic surgeon and previously served as the Surgeon-in-Chief at The Children’s Hospital of Colorado.
+Three surgeons comprise our section of pediatric cardiothoracic surgery.
+Dr. James Jaggers assumed the Chief position in our section beginning in 2010.
 Drs.
 David N. Campbell and Max B. Mitchell specialize in pediatric cardiothoracic surgery and pediatric heart and lung transplantation.
 Each of these physicians has undergone complete specialty training in adult cardiothoracic surgery as well as formal fellowship training in the field of pediatric cardiothoracic surgery at some of the premier training programs in the world.
 All four surgeons are highly respected and have earned national and international reputations in the field of congenital heart surgery.

 The Veterans Administrative Medical Center